kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 1. A node drain controller starts draining a node Z and makes it unschedulable.
 2. The node drain controller creates an EvictionRequest for the only pod p-1 of application P to evict it from a node.
-It sets the`nodemaintenance.k8s.io` value to the `.spec.requesters`.
+It sets the`nodemaintenance.disruption-management.org` value to the `.spec.requesters`.
 3. The descheduling controller notices that the pod p-1 is running in the wrong zone.
 It wants to create an EvictionRequest (named after the pod's UID) for this pod, but the EvictionRequest already exists.
 It sets the `descheduling.avalanche.io` value to the `.spec.requesters`.
 4. The eviction request controller designates Actor B as the next interceptor by updating `.status.activeInterceptorName`.
-5. Actor B updates the EvictionRequest status and checks that `.status.evictionRequestCancellationPolicy=Allow`.
-6. Actor B begins notifying users of application P that the application will experience a disruption and delays the disruption so that the users can finish their work.
+5. Actor B begins notifying users of application P that the application will experience a disruption and delays the disruption so that the users can finish their work.
-7. The admin changes his/her mind and cancels the node drain of node Z and makes it schedulable again.
+6. The admin changes his/her mind and cancels the node drain of node Z and makes it schedulable again.
-8. The node drain controller removes the `nodemaintenance.k8s.io` from the `.spec.requesters`.
+7. The node drain controller removes the `nodemaintenance.disruption-management.org` from the `.spec.requesters`.
-9. The eviction request controller notices the change in `.spec.requesters`, but there is still a descheduling requester, so no action is required.
+8. The eviction request controller notices the change in `.spec.requesters`, but there is still a descheduling requester, so no action is required.
-10. Actor B sets `ActiveInterceptorCompleted=true` on the eviction requests of pod p-1, which is ready to be deleted.
+9. Actor B sets `ActiveInterceptorCompleted=true` on the eviction requests of pod p-1, which is ready to be deleted.
-11. The eviction request controller designates Actor A as the next interceptor by updating `.status.activeInterceptorName`.
+10. The eviction request controller designates Actor A as the next interceptor by updating `.status.activeInterceptorName`.
-12. Actor A updates the EvictionRequest status and checks that `.status.evictionRequestCancellationPolicy=Allow`
-13. Actor A deletes the p-1 pod.
+11. Actor A deletes the p-1 pod.
-14. Once the pod terminates, the eviction request controller sets `Complete` condition to `True`.
+12. Once the pod terminates, the eviction request controller sets `Complete` condition to `True`.
-15. The descheduling controller can delete the EvictionRequest.
+13. The descheduling controller can delete the EvictionRequest.

 #### Single Dynamic Requester and EvictionRequest Cancellation

 1. A node drain controller starts draining a node Z and makes it unschedulable.
 2. The node drain controller creates an EvictionRequest for the only pod p-1 of application P to evict it from a node.
-It sets the `nodemaintenance.k8s.io` value to the `.spec.requesters`.
+It sets the `nodemaintenance.disruption-management.org` value to the `.spec.requesters`.
 3. The eviction request controller designates Actor B as the next interceptor by updating `.status.activeInterceptorName`.
-4. Actor B updates the EvictionRequest status and checks that `.status.evictionRequestCancellationPolicy=Allow`.
-5. Actor B begins notifying users of application P that the application will experience a disruption and delays the disruption so that the users can finish their work.
+4. Actor B begins notifying users of application P that the application will experience a disruption and delays the disruption so that the users can finish their work.
-6. The admin changes his/her mind and cancels the node drain of node Z and makes it schedulable again.
+5. The admin changes his/her mind and cancels the node drain of node Z and makes it schedulable again.
-7. The node drain controller removes the `nodemaintenance.k8s.io` from the `.spec.requesters`.
+6. The node drain controller removes the `nodemaintenance.disruption-management.org` from the `.spec.requesters`.
-8. The eviction request controller notices the change in `.spec.requesters`, and sets `Complete` condition to `True`  as there is no requester present.
+7. The eviction request controller notices the change in `.spec.requesters`, and sets `Complete` condition to `True`  as there is no requester present.
 It also clears out active interceptor status fields.
-9. Actor B can detect the cancellation of the EvictionRequest object and notify users of application P that the disruption has been cancelled.
+8. Actor B can detect the cancellation of the EvictionRequest object and notify users of application P that the disruption has been canceled.

-#### Single Dynamic Requester and Forbidden EvictionRequest Cancellation

-1. A node drain controller starts draining a node Z and makes it unschedulable.
-2. The node drain controller creates an EvictionRequest for the only pod p-1 of application P to evict it from a node.
-It sets the `nodemaintenance.k8s.io` value to the `.spec.requesters`.
-3. The eviction request controller designates Actor B as the next interceptor by updating `.status.activeInterceptorName`.
-4. Actor B updates the EvictionRequest status and also sets `.status.evictionRequestCancellationPolicy=Forbid` to prevent the EvictionRequest from deletion (enforced by API Admission).
-5. Actor B begins notifying users of application P that the application will experience a disruption and delays the disruption so that the users can finish their work.
-6. The admin changes his/her mind and cancels the node drain of node Z and makes it schedulable again.
-7. According to the `.status.evictionRequestCancellationPolicy=Forbid`, the node drain controller cannot remove the `nodemaintenance.k8s.io` from the `.spec.requesters` due to API validation.
-8. Actor B sets `ActiveInterceptorCompleted=true` on the eviction requests of pod p-1, which is ready to be deleted.
-9. The eviction request controller designates Actor A as the next interceptor by updating `.status.activeInterceptorName`.
-10. Actor A updates the EvictionRequest status and checks that the previous interceptor set `.status.evictionRequestCancellationPolicy=Forbid`.
-It cannot change the value and must respect the previous interceptor, which may have already made irreversible changes.
-11. Actor A deletes the p-1 pod.
-12. Once the pod terminates, the eviction request controller sets `Complete` condition to `True`.
-13. The node drain controller can delete the EvictionRequest.

 ### Follow-up Design Details for Kubernetes Workloads